malubarreto/365daysofcode/README.md

 Day 10 (25/07/2024): I had a busy day so I focused on a revision of the past days, but also continued the lesson about numpy.

-Day 11 (26/07/2024): I continued the numpy section, but didn't finish (maybe I can finish it tomorrow).
+Day 11 (26/07/2024): I continued the numpy section, but didn't finish.

 Day 12 (27/07/2024): Today I started seeing a little bit of math, but not too much.
 I started the playlist [Essence of linear algebra](https://www.youtube.com/watch?v=fNk_zzaMoSs&list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab&pp=iAQB) on Youtube and then saw a little bit of [Calculus 1 with Kan Academy Platform](https://www.khanacademy.org/math/calculus-1).
+I continued the numpy section, I think it's the most exhausting, because I'm finding it difficult to understand.